Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Something as simple as cleaning your kitchen counter with a chemical cleaner releases VOCs into your home’s air, and a high level of VOCs could mean serious health threats to you and your family.
 Using an indoor air quality meter, or VOC meter can help ensure you maintain a safe environment at home.
+Other elements that help are HEPA filters, cleaning your air purifier filter, and knowing how a bipolar air purifier works.

-Volatile Organic Compounds are used in the manufacturing processes of most consumer chemical products, but what are VOCs really?
+Volatile Organic Compounds are used in the manufacturing processes of most consumer chemical products, but what are VOCs?
 Well for starters, that daisy-fresh scented laundry detergent your mom loves so much contains VOCs, as do paint, cleaners, detergents, polishes, makeup, automotive liquids, pesticides….nearly everything that’s bottled for household use can potentially contain VOCs.

 But wait, there’s more, Johnny!
 Printing, dry-cleaning, permanent markers, crafting, remodeling, and – heck – even some furniture can emit VOCs.